-As a constituent, you have the right to request a meeting with your lawmakers by writing/emailing a letter or placing a call.
-Speaking with your lawmakers or their staff members in-person is an effective way to educate them about pain issues, even if there is not a particular bill to discuss.
+As a constituent, you have the right to request a meeting with your lawmaker and/or his or her staff by writing/emailing a letter or placing a call.
+Please keep in mind that it is very rare for you to get to speak to the lawmaker.
+Lawmakers spend a lot of time in Committee meetings and rely on their staff to meet with constituents.
+Staffers are tasked with bringing every conversation with constituents back to their team and the lawmaker.
+Speaking with your lawmaker's staff members in-person or virtually is an effective way to educate them about pain issues, even if there is not a particular bill to discuss.
 They will think of you as someone who is knowledgeable on this issue and may contact you when a bill relating to pain care is being considered in the future.
-Based on our experiences, we've provided successful strategies for arranging a sit-down conversation with officials.